tyr-lang/test.conformance/Roadmap.md

 It is meant to serve as a complete description rather than a sales document or a comparison with another programming language.
 Also, it contains what is planned to get into the language.
 Further, there is a short section of things that will never get into the language.
-Lastly, all features have a short rationale.
+Lastly, all features have a short rationale and an example.

 # Existing Features